-The Association's written responses to the internal control and management practice findings identified in our audit have been included in the Schedule of Findings and Recommendations.
-We did not audit the Association's responses and, accordingly, we express no opinion on them.
+The Association's written response to the internal control finding identified in our audit has been included in the Schedule of Findings and Recommendations.
+We did not audit the Association's response and, accordingly, we express no opinion on it.